yakoub/drupal8/README.md

 module brief is unfinished and it is about working with database and forms

-next objective is to implement a plugin type .
+next objective is to implement a plugin type then learn about entities and fields .